Chapter 12 - Finding My Way Back

 That is why her phone call to me was such a surprise.
 She was calling to say she’d done an audition for an ON Broadway play.
 It was a revival of the classic tale of the Salem witch hunts entitled “The Crucible.”
 Liam Neeson and Laura Linney had committed to play the leads.

 She was calling to say the audition seemed to go well.
 She was up for a small, but significant part as the nurse to the family.
 She had some big scenes and dialogue with the leads.
 I just thought it was great she got the audition, but two days later she called back hysterical… she had gotten the part.
 From college to Broadway in six months, Wow!!!
-She had to get an agent, and rehearsals would start soon.
+She had to get an agent, and rehearsals would almost immediatel.
 The play opened in 2002.

 Sometimes when you have big stars in the mix it can be hard on the secondary players, but in this case Sevrin got lucky.
 The cast with Liam and Laura as the leads bonded as a family and she had lots of support as opening night came.
-She only had two tickets in a sold out house so Joyce and Claytie went with the understanding that I would go for closing night of the run.
+She only had two tickets in a sold out house so Joyce and Claytie went for the opening with the understanding that I would go for closing night of the run.

 The play got good reviews and I would hear from Sevrin occasionally in the middle of the whirl of being on Broadway.
 Closing night came some months later and I made my way to New York to be present.
 I knew the town because of all my Time Warner work, but Broadway was still somewhat of a mystery to me.
 I decided after checking into my hotel that I would walk down to Broadway and locate the theater.
-As I turned the corner to the theater I was struck by a five story promotion for the Crucible on its side of the wall.
+As I turned the corner I was struck by a five story promotion for the Crucible on the side of the theaters wall.
 It depicted one of the scenes Sevrin was in.
 I was staring at a five story likeness of this eight year old that had crawled up in my lap all those years ago and said she was going to be an actress.
 Indeed!!!

 I settled into my seat still not believing I was about to watch Sevrin act on Broadway.